HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Limitations

 1. Comments nested reply not yet supported
-2. Not yet integrated in Woodburn Theme commenting feature
+2. Woodburn Theme commenting feature not yet supported
 3. Posting/replying of long comments not yet supported
 4. Localized date not yet properly rendered

+## Update global "Article" presentation template

+If you want to do a replacement of the OOB components that are shipped, please see [Adding the sample web content libraries in the authoring portlet](https://opensource.hcltechsw.com/digital-experience/CF211/manage_content/wcm_delivery/deliver_webcontent_on_dx/getting_started/creating_contentsamples/wcm_delivery_ctsamples_libraries/)